akp5549/BMMB_852/week8/readme.md

 # Week 8: Automate a large-scale analysis

-## 1. Identify sample names that connect the SRR numbers to the samples
+## 1. Identify sample names that connect the SRR numbers to the samples.
+Create a design.csv file that connects the SRR numbers to the sample names
 ```
 Run,Sample,Group,Condition
 SRR35257019,SL2014_Run1,ebola,SierraLeone